What to Do With a Degree in Marketing

 - art directing, graphic design and creative writing.

-Studying these areas will give you the general knowledge to be successful as a marketer as well as specific skills employers look for, in areas like marketing strategy, fashion marketing or international marketing.
-When it comes to the job hunt, it’s good to cast a wide net, but it’s also very important to appropriately prepare for the exact job you want to apply for.
+Studying these areas will give you the general knowledge to be successful as a marketer as well as any specific marketing skill employers look for, in areas like marketing strategy, fashion marketing or international marketing.
+When it comes to the job hunt, it’s good to cast a wide net, but it’s also very important to appropriately prepare for the exact marketing degree job you want to apply for.

 - Admissions representative